Nootropic Coffee vs Regular Coffee

 Using functional language without a clear audience

-Marketing that uses nootropic language works best when it targets a specific customer and a specific use case.
+Nootropic language works best when it maps to a believable customer and a specific use case.

 Trying to promise too many cognitive outcomes at once

 Focus usually beats vagueness.
-The more specific and believable the beverage's promised outcome, the stronger the brand tends to feel.
-It makes it easy for the customer to understand the specific reason they should try your brand and formula.
+The more specific and believable the promise, the stronger the brand tends to feel.

 What to evaluate next